 After your fourth candy bar (they’re minis, so that is just like one bite of a regular one, right?!) and the 3rd box of Nerds you’ve inhaled, your sugar-infused brain starts to work again, and you suddenly realize that the next thing you need to do is find a way to get rid of all this candy…or start online shopping to find some pants in the next size up.

 Yep.
 We know that feeling, and that is why we’ve been brainstorming as many ways as we can think of to turn that bowl full of candy into a learning experience for your students or as a means of building relationships with peers.

 Today we are talking about 8 ways to use that leftover candy in your classroom after Halloween has come and gone.

 Note: Although we are assuming your leftover candy is from Halloween, many of these activities can be used any time of the year.

 8 Ways to Use Leftover Candy in Your Classroom

 Obviously, candy works great as manipulatives.

-Since you know how to use manipulatives in math, you can probably come up with tens of different ways this candy can be used, so we are just going to give you a couple ideas to get the brainstorm rolling.
+Since you know how to use manipulatives in math, you can probably come up with tens of different ways this candy can be used, so we are just going to give you a couple of ideas to get the brainstorming rolling.

 - Students pour out a select number of candy pieces and determine what percentage of the whole each kind of candy represents.